johnstarr-ling/music-league-statistics/README.md

 - `matplotlib`
 - `seaborn`

+To get the full batch of statistics (especially about song metadata), you will need to install `spotipy` and complete the credential process, described [here](https://github.com/spotipy-dev/spotipy).
+This process isn't too difficult. *Note that `spotipy` is* not *required to run the analyses.*

 ## REPOSITORY ORGANIZATION
 - `organize.py` extracts information from the four main data files (see above) and builds:
   - `output_master.csv` --> The Massive Spreadsheet